code-with-amitk/Code-examples/Languages/Programming_Languages/c++/Design_Pattens/Behavioral/Mediator/README.md

 ## Mediator Design Pattern
-- The pattern restricts direct communications between the objects and forces them to collaborate only via a mediator object.
-How?
+- **What?** The pattern restricts direct communications between the objects and forces them to collaborate only via a mediator object.
+- **Why?** If the objects interact with each other directly, the system components are tightly-coupled that makes higher maintainability cost and hard to extend.
+- How?
 ```c
 object-1               object-2
        \               /